fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Exegesis narrates that Idris was among "the first men to use the pen as well as being one of the first men to observe the movement of the stars and set out scientific weights and measures."
 These attributes remain consistent with the identification of Enoch with Idris, as these attributes make it clear that Idris would have most probably lived during the Generations of Adam, the same era during which Enoch lived.
 Ibn Arabi described Idris as the "prophet of the philosophers" and a number of works were attributed to him.
 Some scholars wrote commentaries on these supposed works, all while Idris was also credited with several inventions, including the art of making garments.

 The commentator Ibn Ishaq narrated that he was the first man to write with a pen and that he was born when Adam still had 308 years of his life to live.
 In his commentary on the Quranic verses 19:56-57, the commentator Ibn Kathir narrated "During the Night Journey, the Prophet passed by him in fourth heaven.
-In a hadith, Ibn Abbas asked Ka’b what was meant by the part of the verse which says, ”And We raised him to a high station.”
+In a hadith, Ibn Abbas asked Ka’b what was meant by the part of the verse which says, "And We raised him to a high station."
 Ka’b explained: Allah revealed to Idris: ‘I would raise for you every day the same amount of the deeds of all Adam’s children’ – perhaps meaning of his time only.
 So Idris wanted to increase his deeds and devotion.

 A friend of his from the angels visited and Idris said to him: ‘Allah has revealed to me such and such, so could you please speak to the angel of death, so I could increase my deeds.’
 The angel carried him on his wings and went up into the heavens.
 When they reached the fourth heaven, they met the angel of death who was descending down towards earth.
 The angel spoke to him about what Idris had spoken to him before.
 The angel of death said: ‘But where is Idris?’
 He replied, ‘He is upon my back.’
 The angel of death said: ‘How astonishing!
 I was sent and told to seize his soul in the fourth heaven.
 I kept thinking how I could seize it in the fourth heaven when he was on the earth?’
 Then he took his soul out of his body, and that is what is meant by the verse: ‘And We raised him to a high station.’